leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 If it did so, my plugin works well.
 Otherwise, I need to worry about some problem.
 That's why Guzzle is a good tool for my use case.
 If I had a different use case, such as testing user interactions, I'd need a different tool (such as Codeception (https://codeception.com/))

-Another useful one is using PestPHP (check out this [great guide by Denis Žoljom](https://madebydenis.com/wordpress-integration-tests-with-pest-php/)):

-As an alternative, can also use [CodeCeption](https://codeception.com/) (the folks at [Delicious Brains wrote some great guides about it](https://deliciousbrains.com/automated-api-testing-codeception-wordpress/))

-Guzzle also allows me to log-in to the WP site, so I can execute tests logged-in as the "admin" or "writer" and test that the Access Control works well
-The key is to use a cookie bag, so that after logging in the first request, all cookies are kept, and when the second request is sent the server has the user authenticated.
-Link to code